 Slips, trips or falls are dangerous, please keep too obvious path and take extra care when wet, Icy and slippery.

 Fishing under trees can be unsafe on windy conditions.
 Beware of falling trees or branches.
 Take care if your tackle is stuck in trees undergrowth or branches.
 A release of tackle or a part of the tree may cause injury.

 Please beware of people behind you, around you or on opposite bank to you.
 Weights and tackle can cause injury to others.

 Anglers are to use sharp tools. knives, hooks baiting needles etc at their own risk.

 Be aware of the fire and burns risks whilst working with associated equipment.

 You must ask permission from the fishery management to wade on to the water.
 Life Vest / Buoyancy Aid must be worn at all times whilst entering the water.

 If a person has accidentally fallen into the water and is out of reach from the bank.
 A Lifebuoy can be used as a rescue device.
 Lifebuoys are placed around the lakes.
 These are the orange and white Buoys.

-Children under the age of 12 years old, must be accompanied by an adult and wear a suitable Life Vest / Buoyancy Aid at all times.
+Children under the age of 13 years old, must be accompanied by a supervising adult and wear a suitable Life Vest / Buoyancy Aid at all times.

 Access to Fisheries